benarnon8/projects/video_processing/detection/batman/README.md

-Video and Audio detection project for action classification.
-Made to support research for studying the sleeping habits of fruit bats.
+Video and Audio processing for action-detection to help research the sleeping habits of fruit bats.

 (c) Ben Arnon 2017